-The new Worlds of Change Social Innovators Column hosted by Sarah Bobrow-Williams will feature Social Innovators discussing their work, challenges and ideas about the emerging field of Social Innovation This month our featured “Social Innovator” is none other than Goddard’s own Leah Bry.
+The new Worlds of Change Social Innovators Column hosted by Sarah Bobrow-Williams features Social Innovators discussing their work, challenges and ideas about the emerging field of Social Innovation This month our featured “Social Innovator” is none other than Goddard’s own Leah Bry.
 Leah completed her Master’s in Sustainable Business and Communities in 2010, while launching Greenleaf, a neighborhood-based nonprofit organization in Denver.
 GreenLeaf creates social change by teaching organic farming and community organizing skills to youth 15 to 18, making organic vegetables accessible and affordable to low-income urban residents, and empowering youth to take leadership roles within the organization.
 Leah’s contribution highlights the need to build a culture of collaboration, support, feedback, and dissent.

 To me, an essential aspect of successful social innovation is to build into any project dedicated time, space, and process for collaborative support, feedback, and dissent.
 Working to meet critical “challenges that result in systemic change” and “benefit society as whole” by nature MUST be a collaborative process, whether in design or implementation, and ideally both.

 When I think of my most successful experiences doing this work, at GreenLeaf, Colorado Progressive Action, SEIU Local 105, and most recently at Denver Montessori Jr/Sr High School, I recognize that the amazing teams I have been a part of owe our strength and accomplishments to an atmosphere of openness, emotional honesty, and constructive criticism.
 The group must also be committed to social justiceas a foundational shared value and have a willingness to educate themselves and each other, including calling one another “in” when we make mistakes.